syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/getting-started.md

 ## Display mention character

 By using the [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) property, the text content can be displayed along with the mention character.
-You can customize the mention character by using the [MentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MentionChar) property in the Mention component.
+You can customize the mention character by using the [MentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MentionChar) property in the Mention control.

 > By default, the [MentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_MentionChar) is `@` and the [ShowMentionChar](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ShowMentionChar) property is disabled.